 Continue to set out tomato plants through the first 2 weeks of March.
+For excellent results, start with strong, vigorous young tomato plants from Bonnie Plants®.
 Begin to feed the plants every 2 weeks once they have been in the ground for 4 weeks with a water soluble plant food such as Miracle-Gro® Water Soluble Tomato Plant Food.
 For the most plentiful tomato crop, avoid overfeeding.
 Water regularly to maintain consistent moisture.
-Be aware that sudden changes in soil moisture can cause your tomatoes to split and encourages blossom end rot.
+Be aware that sudden changes in soil moisture can cause your tomatoes to split and encourage blossom end rot.

 Plant Eggplants and Peppers

 You can set out eggplant and pepper plants throughout the month of March.
 If you're transplanting, cut off any flowers when you set your plants in the ground.
-For peppers and eggplant, feed your plants 4 weeks after planting with a continuous release plant food such as Miracle-Gro® Shake 'n Feed Tomato, Fruits & Vegetables Continuous Release Plant Food Plus Calcium which will provide your vegetables with continuous plant food for up to 3 months.
+For peppers and eggplant, feed your plants 4 weeks after planting with a continuous release plant food such as Miracle-Gro® Shake 'n Feed® Tomato, Fruit & Vegetable Plant Food, which will provide your vegetables with continuous plant food for up to 3 months.